- Council of the Great City Schools

 Queen Smith Award for Commitment to Urban Education

-Each year at its annual fall conference, the Council presents the Queen Smith Award for Commitment to Urban Education to an urban school educator who has made significant contributions to education and to the community.
+Each year the Council presents the Queen Smith Award for Commitment to Urban Education to an urban school educator who has made significant contributions to education and to the community.
 Sponsored by the Macmillan/McGraw-Hill Publishing Co., the award is named in memory of the company's late vice president of urban programs.
 The Queen Smith Award winner receives $5,000 and the Council is awarded $1,000 for its programs that serve as a model for educating future generations.

 Alicia Issaac, a teacher for 11 years at Boca Ciega High School in Florida's Pinellas County Schools, accepts the Queen Smith Award at the Council's 2017 Fall Conference in Cleveland.